Criminal Defense Lawyers

 For example, if the defendant says to another person: “You will not leaving here alive,” then the ambiguity of the manner of death threatened by the defendant will not likely serve as a valid defense.

-No Intent to Threaten Person: Per PC 422(a) and Calcrim 1300, the district attorney must prove that the defendant intended to threaten the victim in order to justify a criminal threats charge.
+No Intent to Threaten Person: Per PC 422(a), the district attorney must prove that the defendant intended to threaten the victim in order to justify a criminal threats charge.
 In most cases, the intent to threaten is clear; however, it is not that uncommon that a person makes a threat in jest, or as part of a joke, or even as part of a play or the product of a diseased mind.
 These threats should not qualify as criminal threats when they lack actual intent by the defendant to threaten another person.

 For example, if a person scares his friend by dressing up as a knife-wielding murderer who chases the victim down the block on Halloween night while yelling "I'm going to murder you," but the victim knows that the defendant is only joking and the defendant is not actually intending to seriously threaten the victim, then PC 422(a) would probably not be appropriate.